guoxing/MSync/README.md

 You can also make a shell script to run it without using command line.

-Besides that, if you feel uncomfortable with PHP-GTK, you can look into utility.php and create your script version.

 ##Further work

 Since it's hard to get PHP-GTK working, if I have spare time, I would like to migrate the code to Java.
 Let me know if you are insterested!.